InjecGuard: Benchmarking and Mitigating Over-defense in Prompt Injection Guardrail Models: Related Works

-\bsub{Prompt guard models.} Prompt guard models offer a promising approach to defend against prompt injection attacks by detecting malicious intent in inputs.
+\bsub{Prompt guard models.} Prompt guard models aim to detect malicious intent in inputs.
 These methods are computationally efficient and, unlike LLM guardrails~\cite{inan2023llamaguardllmbasedinputoutput}, do not require an additional round of victim LLM inference to generate a response.
-Several prompt guard models have been proposed recently.
-Fmops~\cite{fmops} is a guardrail trained by FmopsAI, utilizing DistilBERT~\cite{sanh2020distilbertdistilledversionbert} as the backbone.
-Deepset~\cite{deepset}, PromptGuard~\cite{promptguard}, and ProtectAIv2~\cite{protectai} all employ DeBERTaV3-base~\cite{deberta} as the backbone.
-Deepset~\cite{deepset} is trained on Deepset-Injection~\cite{deepset_data}, a small open-source dataset with 546 samples.
-PromptGuard is a model trained by Meta with a closed-source dataset.
-ProtectAIv2 is also trained with a closed-source dataset by Protect AI, achieving SotA performance among open-source guard models~\cite{deepset,fmops,promptguard,protectai} on PINT~\cite{pint}. \lh{Furthermore, LakeraGuard~\cite{LakeraGuard} is a commercial guard model developed by LakeraAI, with undisclosed model details, such as scale and architecture, and available solely through an API.}
+Several prompt guard models have been proposed recent including open-sourced Fmops~\cite{fmops}, Deepset~\cite{deepset}, PromptGuard~\cite{promptguard}, ProtectAIv2~\cite{protectai}, and commercial close-sourced LakeraGuard~\cite{LakeraGuard}.
+However, these models are either trained on closed datasets or do not release their training details.

-However, most of these prompt guard models~\cite{fmops, deepset, promptguard, protectai} suffer from over-defense issues, where they rely on shortcuts triggered by certain keywords to make predictions, leading them to incorrectly categorize a benign input that contains the keywords as malicious. \lh{Moreover, most of these models~\cite{fmops, promptguard, protectai, LakeraGuard} are trained using closed-source data with undisclosed implementation or training details.} In this paper, we introduce an over-defense dataset to systematically evaluate the over-defense issue, and propose a novel and \lh{completely open-source training approach} that achieves SotA performance across diverse benchmarks, including the over-defense dataset.
+Most of these prompt guard models~\cite{fmops, deepset, promptguard, protectai} suffer from over-defense issues, where they rely on shortcuts triggered by certain keywords to make predictions, leading them to incorrectly categorize a benign input that contains the keywords as malicious.
+Moreover, all of these models are trained using closed-source data with undisclosed implementation or training details.
+In this paper, we introduce an over-defense dataset to systematically evaluate the over-defense issue, and propose a novel and completely open-source training approach that achieves SotA performance across diverse benchmarks, including the over-defense dataset.

 \bsub{Shortcut learning.} \lh{ Shortcut learning refers to the common phenomenon across various tasks~\cite{shortcut_NLI,shortcut_classification,shortcut_vqa}, where machine learning models~\cite{shortcut_dnn, shortcut_nlp_review} develop spurious correlations between input features and target labels.
 To address this challenge, a range of mitigation strategies have been proposed, including regularization~\cite{shortcut_classification}, domain adaptation~\cite{regularization}, data augmentation~\cite{shortcut_data}, multi-task learning~\cite{multi_task}.
 However, recent studies suggest that these techniques may sometimes undermine model performance~\cite{undermine_performance}, particularly in in-domain distribution (IID) scenarios~\cite{undermine_iid_performance}.
 Unlike many previous tasks~\cite{shortcut_NLI, shortcut_classification, shortcut_vqa, shortcut_segmentation}, injection attack detection is both a semantic- and pattern-based task, making it more vulnerable to spurious correlations compared to semantic-only tasks.
 Effectively mitigating these correlations without sacrificing performance is a significant challenge for this task. }